 Three-week campers are provided more opportunities to explore the Blue Ridge Mountains, whether it’s mountain biking in DuPont State Forest, canoeing down the French Broad River, or hiking in Pisgah National Forest.
 They also spend more time honing specific camp activity skills, such as archery, paddleboarding, riflery, or arts and crafts.
 And increased skill leads to…

 When campers are given the time and encouragement to set goals and fulfill them as a result of their hard work, their newfound competence leads to more confidence.
 This helps create a pattern of pushing oneself, taking reasonable risks, and building habits that engender success.
-And confidence is just one of many non-cognitive skills (our Great 8 Outcomes) that are better attained through deeper immersion through a longer camp session.
+And confidence is just one of many non-cognitive skills (our Great 8 Outcomes) that are better attained through deeper immersion in a longer camp session.

 Campers spend even more time away from electronics.

 What parent these days doesn’t want their kid to take a break from screen time?
 Especially when time spent with digital devices indoors is replaced with an experience in nature and face-to-face relationships with friends.
-With an extra week at camp, children can relax and take an much-needed long break from the pressures of digital media, focusing their attention instead on fun, friendships, and personal growth.
+With an extra week at camp, children can relax and take a much-needed long break from the pressures of digital media, focusing their attention instead on fun, friendships, and personal growth.
 The extra time away solidifies the life lesson that they can be in control of the role electronics has in their lives.